hall-alexander/streaming-data-pipeline-capstone/README.md

 # The Data Set

+This section describes the data used to predict vessel path trajectories.
 - Explain the data set
 - Why did you choose it?
 - What do you like about it?
 - What is problematic?
 - What do you want to do with it?

+### What is AIS?

+One system that is often used for vessel tracking is the Automatic Identification System (AIS).
+The International Maritime Organization passed the Safety of Life at Sea treaty in 2002, which mandated that vessels that exceed 300 gross tonnage are required to fit a class A AIS transceiver.
+Since then, most commercial vessels carry an AIS transceiver on board and voluntarily broadcast their AIS signal.
+AIS is comparable to Automatic Dependent Surveillance-Broadcast (ADS-B) system used in the aviation industry as its intended use was for collision avoidance in traffic-heavy areas like ports or shipping lanes.

+### AIS Position Reports

+The contents of an AIS message can vary depending on the message type attribute.
+There are 27 message types that are commonly used, though the data in this repository has been filtered to correspond to position reports (message_type in [1, 2, 3, 18, 27]).
+The position report includes information relating to the ship's navigation such as the timestamp of the message, GPS coordinates, true heading, speed over ground, and course over ground.
+The data is transmitted in intervals of 5-30 seconds while the ship is in motion and every three minutes if the ship is anchored.

+### Preprocessing Considerations

+One of the major weaknesses of AIS data is the highly irregular time intervals between messages for a given MMSI, contrary to the intended transmission rate of 1 message every 3 seconds.
+Having irregular message intervals for data can considerably affect the accuracy of predictions made by a real-time system, since several minutes could go by before receiving another message that could have drastically different spatial/kinematic features.
+A dead-reckoning assumption can be used to predict a straight line path from the last transmission, though this can be error-prone if the vessel is within a port where the trajectory is more complex.
+[Mao et al. (2016)](https://link.springer.com/chapter/10.1007/978-3-319-57421-9_20) propose using linear interpolation as a means to fill in the missing data since ships typically have constant acceleration during a voyage.

 | column name  | data type  | description |
 | ------------ | ------------ |------------ |